 The best advice universally for Super Bowl sound is to make sure you've got any speech or dialogue clarity modes switched off - something you may like to use for your normal TV watching.
 Again, these can thin out the audio and it's not like you need to hang on the every word of the commentators.

 Whatever you choose, make sure you do all your testing before your guests come round.
-They won't be too impressed if you're playing the menus while they want to be watching the game.
+They won't be too impressed if you're playing with the settings while they want to be watching the game.
 That's the kind of blocking at the Super Bowl that no one wants to see.